PeterCamilleri/CX16/docs/vm_sp.md

 5. Getting return values back from functions.
 6. Allocation of local variables.
 7. Accessing those local variables.
+8. Preserving native registers and variables when necessary for internal virtual machine code.

 [Back to the Top](#implementing-vm-stacks)